CVA-01: Considerations

 Once the Chiefs of Staff had given their approval to the idea of new carriers being necessary, in January 1962 in the strategic paper COS(621)1 British Strategy in the Sixties, the Admiralty Board had to sift through six possible designs.
 These ranged from 42,000 to 68,000 tons at full load.
-The largest design, based on the American Forrestal class, had space for four full-sized steam catapults, but was rejected early on as being significantly too costly, particularly in terms of the dockyard upgrades that would be needed to service them.
+The largest design, based on the American Forrestal class, had space for four full-sized steam catapults but was rejected early on as being significantly too costly, particularly in terms of the dockyard upgrades that would be needed to service them.

-The advantages of size were immediately apparent; a 42,000-ton carrier could only hold 27 aircraft, while a 55,000-ton carrier could carry 49 Buccaneer or Sea Vixen.
-This was an 80% increase in the size of the airgroup for a 30% increase in displacement.
-The Board of Admiralty decided in 1961 that minimum would be 48,000 tons.
+The advantages of size were immediately apparent; a 42,000-ton carrier could only hold 27 aircraft, while a 55,000-ton carrier could carry 49 Buccaneers or Sea Vixens.
+This was an 80% increase in the size of the air group for a 30% increase in displacement.
+The Board of Admiralty decided in 1961 that the minimum would be 48,000 tons.
 The carriers would have two main roles: strike carrier (including attacks on airfields) and defence of the fleet.
 They would also operate early warning aircraft and - later - anti-submarine helicopters.
-Even with these smaller designs, cost was a serious issue.
+Even with these smaller designs, the cost was a serious issue.
 The Treasury and the Air Ministry were pushing for a new set of long-range strike aircraft operating from a string of bases around the globe.
-For the former this appeared a cost-effective solution for the East of Suez issue, and for the latter it meant that the Royal Navy would not get a majority of the defence budget.
+For the former, this appeared a cost-effective solution for the East of Suez issue, and for the latter, it meant that the Royal Navy would not get a majority of the defence budget.

-Four ships were planned but the addition of construction of four Polaris missile nuclear submarines (ordered in April 1963 introduced delays of ten months in expected production.
+Four ships were planned but the addition of construction of four Polaris missile nuclear submarines (ordered in April 1963) introduced delays of ten months in expected production.
 Considerations included the availability of berths at shipyards, sufficient trained welders for use of QT35 steel, drawing office capacity at the shipyards, number of electrical fitters.
 A new dry dock at Portsmouth was also needed.

-By July 1963 it was announced that only one carrier would be built, though there was a possibility that one would be ordered by the Australian navy.
+By July 1963 it was announced that only one carrier would be built, though there was a possibility that one would be ordered by the Australian Navy.